theochem/horton/doc/user_part.rst

     computational chemists usually embrace with open arms in the hope that they will find a unique combination of levels of theory that turns out to be useful.

+**How can one generate Cube files with CP2K?**

+    Electron density cube files can be generated with CP2K by adding the following section to the CP2K the input file: `E_DENSITY_CUBE <http://manual.cp2k.org/trunk/CP2K_INPUT/FORCE_EVAL/DFT/PRINT/E_DENSITY_CUBE.html>`_